 What is the application process?

-Research projects that are accepting student applications will be posted on the Laboratory Learning Program website in early 2014.
+Research projects that are accepting student applications are posted on the Laboratory Learning Program website.
 New opportunities, should they become available, may be added throughout the Spring.
 After reviewing the available research opportunities, the student should complete and submit an online application for the Laboratory Learning Program.

 Each student may submit only one application in which up to three opportunities of interest are selected.
 During the application review process, an applicant or his or her references may be contacted for additional information.
 Application decisions will be communicated to the student using the email address provided in the application.
 Students who are offered an opportunity will be required to submit additional forms and information in order to enter the program, including a parental consent form and a high school nomination form.